cheslie-team/cheslie-player/README.md

 The unit tests won't do anything terribly interesting, but they'll check that your AI is capable of making leagal chess moves.

-You can test your chess AI more extensively by runnin the command `npm start`.
+You can test your chess AI more extensively by running the command `npm start`.
 This will play a chess game where your AI faces an opponent making random moves.
 All moves and positions are printed to the console as shown in the sample listing below.

 ```
 $> npm start